StackStorm/st2docs/docs/source/reference/ha.rst

 Nginx and loadbalancer
 ~~~~~~~~~~~~~~~~~~~~~~~
-Each instance of ``st2api``, ``st2auth``, ``st2stream`` and ``mistral-api`` are required to be reverse proxied by an
-nginx server.
-This server will act as a reverse-proxy to terminate SSL connections, shield clients from internal port
-numbers of various services and only require ports 80 and 443 to be open on containers.
-Often it is best to deploy 1 set
-of all these services on a compute instance and share an nginx server.
+An Nginx server is required to reverse proxy each instance of ``st2api``, ``st2auth``, ``st2stream`` and ``mistral-api``.
+This server will terminate SSL connections, shield clients from internal port numbers of various services and only require ports 80 and 443 to be open on containers.
+Often it is best to deploy 1 set of all these services on a compute instance and share an Nginx server.

 There is also a need for a loadbalancer to frontend all the REST services.
 This results in an HA deployment for REST services as well as single endpoint for clients.
 Most deployment infrastructures will already have a loadbalancer solution which they would
 prefer to use so we do not provide any recommendations.